AstroJames/fit_Mocz2019PDF/README.md

 A (MP) parallelised maximum likelihood fitting routine for the Mocz &amp; Burkhart (2019) (https://arxiv.org/pdf/1908.00544.pdf) Langevin logarithmic density PDF for supersonic turbulent density fluctuations.

-To use the code edit the `main.py`, so that it reads in your PDF data.
+To use the code edit the `main.py`, so that it reads in your PDF data, utilises the number of cores you request, `n_cores`, and outputs the best fit parameters.